-Workforce Policy Committee
+Workforce Policy advisory group

-Description: The Committee supports the ABC strategic goal to be the leading force in the construction industry for workforce development and training.
+Description: The Advisory Group supports the ABC strategic goal to be the leading force in the construction industry for workforce development and training.
 It identifies and works with educational partner organizations, including government and other non-profits that promote the construction industry as a viable career and develop a workforce development policy that will be used to advocate for quality training programs and a quality career path.

-Learn more about the Workforce Policy Committee
+Learn more about the Workforce Policy Advisory Group